harelasaf/BCI4ALS-SSVEP/README.md

-# BCI-4-ALS
+# BCI4ALS - SSVEP Repository
-National Course Repository - holds all the code for the entire BCI process
+This repo contains the offline and online code for the SSVEP paradigm in the BCI4ALS academic course.